What is a root canal?

 What happens after treatment?

-You should contact our office for a follow-up restoration within a few weeks of completion at our office.
-Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
+You should contact our office for a follow-up restoration within a few weeks of completion of your root canal treatment at our office.
+Your restorative dentist will decide on what type of restoration is necessary to protect your tooth when treating root canals.
 It is rare for endodontic patients to experience complications after routine endodontic treatment.
 If a problem does occur, however, we are available at all times to respond.
-To prevent further decay, continue to practice good dental hygiene.
+To prevent further decay with your root canal, continue to practice good dental hygiene.

 How much will it cost?

-Dr. Riggs has the Fotana laser which allows her to clean out the inside of the tooth using a laser!
-This helps to disinfect the pulp chamber and provides a cleaner, more conservative approach to doing a root canal therapy!
+Dr. Riggs has the Fotana laser which allows her to clean out the inside of the tooth using a laser.
+This helps to disinfect the pulp chamber and provides a cleaner, more conservative approach to doing root canal therapy!
+Contact us today to schedule an appointment.